 - ✗ Not as simple to configure as Google Nest Wifi

 We like the Asus ZenWiFi AX6600 (XT8) because, unlike many other mesh Wi-Fi systems, it supports Wi-Fi 6.
 It comes with two units and promises coverage for a total area of up to 5500 square feet.
-This is the best Wi-Fi 6 mesh router thanks to features like QoS (quality of service) support for prioritizing traffic as well as optional anti-malware and parental control features.
+This is the best Wi-Fi 6 mesh router, thanks to features like QoS (quality of service) support for prioritizing traffic and optional anti-malware and parental control features.

-Netgear’s Orbi 6 is also a strong contender, but it’s even more expensive than the Asus ZenWiFi hardware we recommend and it lacks these features.
+Netgear’s Orbi 6 is also a strong contender, but it’s even more expensive than the Asus ZenWiFi hardware we recommend, and it lacks some of ZenWifi’s features.

 Want more coverage?
 You can buy additional satellites separately and add them to your AiMesh network.
 The best router for a large house is a mesh system with however many satellites you need.

 If you’re looking for the best long-range router, choose a mesh Wi-Fi system.
-It will give you strong, consistent coverage throughout your home (or business).
-If you want to extend your Wi-Fi network out into the yard, for example, consider placing one of the satellites at the edge of your home near the yard.
+It will give you robust and consistent coverage throughout your home (or business).
+If you want to extend your Wi-Fi network out into the yard, consider placing one of the satellites at the edge of your home.